How to Style the Different Block Hover States

 How to Use Hover States

 When editing your block attributes in the inspector, you may notice a small arrow icon beside the name of some options.

-Click on that to toggle between the different states of the block.
+Click on the arrow icon to toggle between the different hover states of the block.
 You can toggle between:

-- Hover (when the mouse is hovered in the block)
+- Hover (when the mouse is hovered over the block)

-- Parent Hovered* (when the most is hovered on a parent block’s container)
+- Parent Hovered* (when the mouse is hovered over a parent block’s container)